 - Ensure that you have enough disk space in /mnt/data.
 If you have less than 20% disk space available, clean up unnecessary files, or add disk space.
 If disk space is added to the primary instance, add additional space all secondary instances also. - Take a Configuration Backup on the Primary Lighthouse.
 This can be used to restore the system in the event of failure during upgrade. - Do not make any configuration changes during the upgrade process (includes secondary upgrades). - Consider taking a Virtual Machine backup.
-If the Lighthouse storage has been increased (by adding additional physical volumes to LVM) then these must be included in the backup, and all storage volumes must be in sync. - You can also consider running some technical checks before starting the upgrade to check job queues, memory, temporary filesystem (tmpfs), database integrity, and multiple instance status.
+If the Lighthouse storage has been increased (by adding additional physical volumes to LVM) then these must be included in the backup, and all storage volumes must be in sync. - You can also consider running some technical checks before starting the upgrade to check job queues, memory, temporary filesystem (tmpfs), database integrity, multiple instance status, disk space, old certificates, and known issues.
+You can use the following script to perform some of the technical checks: